Kydex vs. Leather Holsters

 Another thing is that a plastic holster can be easily broken.
 If a powerful hit is sustained, plastic like that will typically just shatter because of the brittleness of the material.

 The Kydex material is shaped with a lower heat than you might expect; that’s how the custom fit is obtained for your firearm.
-Which is great, meaning that the cost of making and buy a Kydex holster might potentially be cheaper.
+Which is great, meaning that the cost of making and buy a kydex holster might potentially be cheaper.
 But, it also means that it’s not great at standing up to heat.
 If you leave in under the sun in a hot car, it could warp.
 If you use the Kydex material, make sure that you don’t leave it anywhere where it could get too hot.

 If you’re looking for a cheap holster, Kydex holsters come in many different sizes and thicknesses.
 Just keep in mind, the cheaper the holster, the thinner it will be, and the more prone to breakage the product is.
 Kydex holsters have many different varieties for any gun owner.

-– The material is durable and has good shape retention.– It’s not very comfortable for concealed carry.
+– The material is durable and has good shape retention. – It’s not very comfortable for concealed carry.

-– The holsters are made custom to fit your pistol.– It’s brittle and can break with a powerful hit.
+– The holsters are made custom to fit your pistol. – It’s brittle and can break with a powerful hit.

-– It won’t collapse on reholster.– It doesn’t have good heat resistance and can warp if left in the sun too long.
+– It won’t collapse on reholster. – It doesn’t have good heat resistance and can warp if left in the sun too long.

-– Can be thicker or thinner which gives a good price range.– It can cause more wear and tear to your pistol.
+– Can be thicker or thinner which gives a good price range. – It can cause more wear and tear to your pistol.

+II.
 Leather Holster

 leather holster